Ammo Review: Federal American Eagle .223 FMJ

-This won’t be a technical ammo review, mostly because I never set out to review Federal’s American Eagle .223 55 grain full metal jacket (FMJ) load when I bought a few extra boxes at Walmart this fall.
+This won’t be a technical ammo review, mostly because I never set out to review Federal American Eagle .223 55 grain full metal jacket (FMJ) load when I bought a few extra boxes at Walmart this fall.
 Sometimes things work out surprisingly better than planned.
 So here I am, writing a retrospective look at two recent outings with this common and affordable ammunition.
 I picked up this ammo at a Walmart store for $6.84 per 20-round box.
 It’s a little less than 35 cents per round, not including tax.
 Not a bad price at all.

-Although the grain weight and cartridge appearance are the same as older American Eagle FMJ I had, in the black box with white print, the packaging on this one was quite different.
+Although the grain weight and cartridge appearance are the same as older American Eagle FMJ I had, the packaging on this one was quite different.
 The background is olive drab and “223 REM” is printed on the side in military stencil font.

 Maybe this is a different ammo recipe, I thought to myself as I loaded up for some plinking on a blustery October morning.
 The wind was blowing so hard across the elevated shooting platform, I could feel a cold zone setting in just above my knee socks.
 The good news — it was only about a quarter-value wind in relation to the assortment of steel targets placed at various distances below.